Joel Davis Is Being Held On Child Pornography And Child Endangerment Charges

 — zerohedge (@zerohedge) July 2, 2018

 Much of the case is based on conversations that Davis had with an undercover FBI agent posing as a parent of minor children (ages 9 and 2) available for sexual activity.
-Davis told the agent he had no age limits and “had had sexual encounters with a nine-month-old boy, a six-year-old girl, and a seven-year-old boy.”
+Davis told the agent he had no age limits and “had had sexual encounters with a 9-month-old boy, a 6-year-old girl, and a 7-year-old boy.”
 After his arrest, he admitted to having a sexual encounter with a 13-year-old boy he met on Grindr.

 Davis had attended a United Nations event after receiving an invitation from celebrity philanthropist Angelina Jolie.
 He is now facing 10 years in prison for “enticement of a minor to engage in sexual activity,” at least 15 years in prison for attempted sexual exploitation, and at least five years in prison for owning child pornography if convicted.